DIBSTERYT/Brawl-Assets/README.md

 # brawl-assets
 IMPORTANT!
 Brawl Assets V2 has now been released, check that for assets!
+[Click here to get redirected to the repository.](https://github.com/Statscell/Brawl-Assets-V2)

 # brawl-assets